How to maintain morale and motivation while working remotely

 Everybody knows that collaboration is the secret sauce to business success.
 However, it’s also well known that it’s much easier to collaborate over a coffee in the same room rather than on a conference call.
 But, with the pandemic putting in-person collaboration for many businesses on hold, there are some effective methods to overcome this.

 It’s almost a given that most European businesses use some form of communication software.
-For example, it was reported that Microsoft Teams was being accessed by nearly 145 million users on a daily basis earlier this year.
+For example, it was reported that Microsoft Teams was being accessed by nearly 145 million users on a daily basis.
 However, apps such as Quip, Google Docs and Asana are an easy way to enable collaboration between workers on a variety of project types.

 What’s more, scheduling in regular video brainstorms between teams can allow the creativity to flow while also helping normal conversation between workers, maintaining those important levels of communication.